Human rights in Guinea: Media and censorship

 Media freedom is guaranteed by the constitution.
 Journalists critical of the government are, however, reportedly harassed and arrested by security forces.

 Freedom of religion

 Religious rights are generally respected, though it is claimed non-Muslims are discriminated against in the allocation of government employment.
 Restrictions exist on Muslims' freedom to convert to other religions.

+Christians face discrimination in Guinea.
+Converts are threatened and harassed if they do not renounce their faith.
+Churches have been attacked and destroyed as a result of political unrest.

 International treaties

 Guinea's stances on international human rights treaties are as follows: